othmar52/instrupella/README.md

         ( consider to respect (non)silence )

 ### database
-  - [ ] add flag to database for marking tracks with changing tempo/downbeat (+ comment column)
+  - [x] add flag to database for marking tracks with changing tempo/downbeat
   - [ ] json export of local storage edited values that can be merged into database
-  - [ ] add like / dislike to tracks with persisting
+  - [x] add like / dislike to tracks with persisting
   - [ ] persist hotcues, tempo, downbeat
-  - [ ] apply downbeat for manually persisting downbeat
+  - [x] apply downbeat for manually persisting downbeat
   - [ ] apply hotcues for manually persisting hotcues
   - [ ] add track relation to db (for listening to original full tracks with beat)?
   - [ ] add genres
   - [ ] add tags to acapella tracks. for example:
-    - tempo drift
-    - downbeat drift
     - male
     - female
     - spoken